-- $\,\cdot\,$ Complete specified performance indicators.
+- · Complete specified performance indicators.

 - · Practical certification panel.

 - · Written safety test.

+- · 93% attendance rate.

 Students may need to enroll in up to six additional sessions in preparation for the American Welding Society (AWS) certification exams.

 \Schedules and fees are subject to change without notice.